mlibrary/solr_cloud-connection/README.md

 * At this point the API is unstable, and it doesn't do any actual, you know, searching.
 * Due to there not being any sense of an atomic action when administering solr, this gem does _no caching_.
-This means the individual actions can involve several round-trips to connect.
+This means the individual actions can involve several round-trips to solr.
 On the flip side, if you're doing so much admin that it's a bottleneck, you're well outside this gem's target case.
-* While solr aliases can point to more than one collection at a time, this gem enforces one collection per alias (although many alises can point to the same collection)
+* While solr aliases can point to more than one collection at a time, this gem enforces one collection per alias (although many aliases can point to the same collection)

 ## Usage

 ### Create a connection to a running solr

+The connection object is the basis of all the other stuff.
+Everything will be created, directly or indirectly, through the connection.
+While using the collection/alias/configset objects is preferred, the connection on its own can do most anything.
+See SolrCloud::Connection for the docs.

 A simple connection is made if you pass in basic info, or you can create a faraday connection and pass it in yourself.